Tuition

 What Indexed Tuition Tier will my family be eligible for?

 The following Case Studies are designed to give families a general idea of the tuition ranges and some of the major factors that influence where a family may fall within those ranges.
-For the school to determine the exact level of tuition the entire Parent Financial Statement (PFS) must be completed and/or participation in the state programs.
-Each family’s financial situation is considered thoroughly and confidentially on an individual basis to ensure attention to each family’s special circumstances.
+For the school to determine the exact level of tuition, the school grant application must be completed and/or participation in the state programs.
+Each family’s financial situation is considered thoroughly and confidentially on an individual basis, in order to ensure attention to each family’s special circumstances.

 Case Study 1: 25% Index Tuition Family